Caesark1/statistic_save/README.md

 To run tests you should it manually.
 1. Test api test run `python manage.py test apps.main.tests.test_api`
 2. To test serializers run `python manage.py test apps.main.tests.test_serializer`

+### About doc
+To see and test all apis.
+There is already swagger.
+After running server you can visit `localhost:port/swagger/` to test and see all apis in this project and how to use them